sigongzi/pintos-lab/docs/p3a.md

 >B2: When a frame is required but none is free, some frame must be
 >evicted.
 Describe your code for choosing a frame to evict.

+record access bit, start from a recorded place, change access to zero,  when a page access is zero and dirty is one, swap it

 >B3: When a process P obtains a frame that was previously used by a
 >process Q, how do you adjust the page table (and any other data
 >structures) to reflect the frame Q no longer has?

+change PTE_P to zero and swap to block

 #### SYNCHRONIZATION